-Sponsored by the Miller School of Medicine’s Graduate & Postdoctoral Programs, the SURF Program offers participants the opportunity to choose from our biomedical sciences programs, including bacterial pathogenesis, cancer biology, gene expression / molecular genetics, immunology, neuroscience, and stem cell / regenerative medicine.
+Sponsored by the Miller School of Medicine’s Office of Graduate Studies, the SURF Program offers participants the opportunity to choose from our biomedical sciences programs, including bacterial pathogenesis, cancer biology, gene expression / molecular genetics, immunology, neuroscience, and stem cell / regenerative medicine.

 We introduce undergraduate students to projects experienced during postgraduate research training.
 This lends to an understanding of the planning, discipline, and teamwork involved in the pursuit of basic answers to current questions in the biological sciences.
 This program is ideal for students who are interested in pursuing a career in lab-based non-clinical research.
 Fellows will gain experience in modern research techniques, and have an opportunity to plan and execute an experimental strategy to answer a scientific question.

 Fellows will spend 10 weeks (May 21 to July 27) pursuing research under the mentorship of a Principal Investigator (PI) or their designee.
 Students are paired with a UMMSM faculty member based on their research interests.
 SURF participants receive a stipend, travel and accommodations.

 The Sylvester Comprehensive Cancer Center (SCCC), Summer Undergraduate Research Fellowship (SURF) Program – (SCCC-SURF) offers participants the opportunity to be mentored by faculty from the Cancer Biology program.
 Over the ten weeks summer research program, participants will immerse themselves in cutting edge research projects and professional development activities.